-The Whistleblower Policy encourages the reporting of any wrongdoing or unethical behaviour.
+The Whistleblower Policy encourages the disclosure of any wrongdoing or unethical behaviour and helps deter wrongdoing.
 This policy outlines procedures for employees and other stakeholders to raise concerns or report misconduct, providing them with protection against reprisals.
 By maintaining a robust whistleblower program, the Company demonstrates its commitment to transparency, integrity, and the well-being of its employees.

 The Anti-Bribery and Corruption Policy aims to prevent and detect bribery and corrupt practices.
 This policy establishes guidelines and procedures to ensure compliance with relevant anti-bribery laws and regulations.
-It sets forth the Company's zero-tolerance stance against bribery, providing clear expectations and guidelines for all individuals associated with the organisation.
+It sets out the responsibilities of the Company, employees, and representatives in observing and upholding the prohibition on bribery and related improper conduct and provides information and guidance on how to recognise and deal with instances of bribery and corruption.
+The policy demonstrates the Company's zero-tolerance stance against bribery, providing clear expectations and guidelines for all individuals associated with the organisation.